morepaolo/roundcube-pop3fetcher/README.md

 1.5
 Added zh_TW localization.
 Thanks to Anhsiou Tsai for the collaboration!
+Fixed a bug notified by a user, in the settings panel the user interface button was hidden by the plugin

 1.4
 Added ru_RU localization.
 Thanks to Alexej Ruseckij for the collaboration!